Global Grading Systems Uncovered

 Failed students |

 This is how the grading system works for CBSE students in India.
-The grading system is the same for both Board classes that is, 10th and 12th in India.
+The grading system is the same for both Board classes, 10th and 12th, in India.

 Indian Universities Grading System

-At universities in India, there are both grade scales and marks which can then be categorised into the category of division.
+At universities in India, there are grade scales and marks that can then be categorised into division categories.
 The Indian university level’s education grading system is as follows:

 Division |